The Sale and Service of Liquor

 - Do not sell large quantities to patrons at last call.

-You must ensure that all patrons leave your liquor-primary establishment (bars) within one half-hour of completing the liquor service, and you may not allow patrons to enter outside of the permitted hours for liquor service.
+You must ensure that all patrons leave your liquor-primary establishment (bars) within 30 minutes of completing the liquor service, and you may not allow patrons to enter outside of the permitted hours for liquor service.

 - Remind patrons of their limited time frame for consuming liquor and/or leaving the premises after the end of liquor service.

-You must remove liquor, drinks and glassware in food primary establishments or at catered events within one half-hour of the end of liquor service.
+You must remove liquor, drinks and glassware in food primary establishments or at catered events within 30 minutes of the end of liquor service.

 - Offer to seal an unfinished bottle of wine for take-away by customers unable to complete it within the time frame allowed.